 - $6.0 million settlement in electrocution death of lifeguard.

-$30.9 million settlement (following $25 million verdict) for a 5-year-old girl who was trapped by a defective pool drain and seriously injured as a result.
+- $30.9 million settlement (following $25 million verdict) for a 5-year-old girl who was trapped by a defective pool drain and seriously injured as a result.

 - $4.6 million verdict for a woman who sustained a brain injury after being struck by the driver of a repo wrecker.

 - $3.75 million settlement for a worker who was struck and injured by a truck.

-$4 million settlement for a client left paralyzed after a truck driver dropped a delivery load on him.
+- $4 million settlement for a client left paralyzed after a truck driver dropped a delivery load on him.

 - $4.5 million settlement for unfair trade practices involving stolen business.

 - Personal Injury: General